wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/optimize-model-power-bi/includes/5-directquery-models.md

 -   **Reduce number of queries sent by** - By default, every visual interacts with every other visual.
 Selecting this check box disables that default interaction.
 You can then optionally choose which visuals interact with each other by using the **Edit interactions** feature.

 -   **Slicers** - By default, the **Instantly apply slicer changes** option is selected.
-To force the report users to manually apply slicer changes, select the **Add an apply button to each slicer to apply changes when you are ready** option.
+To force the report users to manually apply slicer changes, select the **Add an apply button to each slicer to apply changes when you're ready** option.

--   **Filters** - By default, the **Instantly apply basic filters** option is selected.
+-   **Filters** - By default, the **Instantly apply basic filter changes** option is selected.
 To force the report users to manually apply filter changes, select one of the alternative options:

-    -   **Add an apply button to all basic filters to apply changes when you are ready**
+    -   **Add an apply button to all basic filters to apply changes when you're ready**

     -   **Add a single apply button to the filter pane to apply changes at once (preview)**